eerimoq/asn1tools/README.rst

 - The EMBEDDED PDV type is not yet supported.

 - The ANY and ANY DEFINED BY types are not supported.
-They were removed from the ASN.1 specification 1994.
+They were removed from the ASN.1 standard 1994.

 Installation
 ============